nihpo/SynthHealthData/README.md

 # NIHPO's Synthetic Health Data Platform

 ## Update 25 May 2021
-The source code, and a docwnloadable Docker image will be available on Monday 01 June 2021.
+The source code, and a downloadable Docker image, will be available on Monday 01 June 2021.
-Please comem back then.
+Please come back then.